Home > Health Library > Tonsillectomy

 surgery also don't get sore throats as often.footnote 2

-include some bleeding after surgery.
+Some bleeding is a normal risk after a tonsillectomy.
 This is common, especially when the healed

 scab over the cut area falls off.